Lindt Cafe siege: Hostages

 Authorities did not release an estimate of the number of hostages inside the café during the siege.
 After the siege, a total of 18 hostages was confirmed—eight staff and ten customers of the café including lawyers and Westpac employees with offices close by.
 Initial estimates varied, with some significantly overestimating the number.

 Tori Johnson, the 34-year-old manager of the café, died after being shot in the head by Monis.

-Katrina Dawson, a 38-year-old barrister, was killed when she was hit by seven police bullet fragments while lying behind a chair, which was hit by 10 bullets.
+Katrina Dawson, a 38-year-old barrister, was killed by crossfire when she was hit by seven police bullet fragments.
+Dawson was lying behind a chair that was hit by 10 bullets.

-Three hostages and a police officer were wounded by police gunfire during the raid.
+Three hostages and TOU Officer B were wounded by police crossfire during the raid.
 The three hostages were Marcia Mikhael, who was shot in the leg; Robyn Hope, a 75-year-old woman who was shot in the shoulder; and Louisa Hope, her 52-year-old daughter, who was shot in the foot.

 All three were in a stable condition after treatment.
 Paolo Vassallo, one of the five hostages who initially escaped the scene, was hospitalised for a pre-existing condition.

 The other hostages were identified as John O'Brien, Stefan Balafoutis, Elly Chen, Jieun Bae, Harriette Denny, Viswakanth Ankireddy, Joel Herat, Fiona Ma, Jarrod Hoffman, Puspendu Ghosh, Selina Win Pe, and Julie Taylor.

 Memorial services for Johnson and Dawson were held on 23 December: Johnson's in the morning at St Stephen's Uniting Church, Sydney, and Dawson's in the afternoon in the Great Hall of the University of Sydney.
 Interviews with some of the hostages were later recorded for television and broadcast, amid some controversy.